beneboeck/toep-cov-estimation/README.md

-# Gohberg-Semencul Covariance Estimation via Autoregressive Parameters
+# Gohberg-Semencul Toeplitz Covariance Estimation via Autoregressive Parameters

-Welcome to the repository for the paper "Gohberg-Semencul Covariance Estimation via Autoregressive Parameters"!
+Welcome to the repository for the paper "Gohberg-Semencul Toeplitz Covariance Estimation via Autoregressive Parameters"!
 This repository contains the code to reproduce the main results of our research work.

 Source code of the paper
 >B. Böck, D. Semmler, B. Fesl, M. Baur and W. Utschick, "Gohberg-Semencul Toeplitz Covariance Estimation via Autoregressive Parameters," in IEEE Transactions on Signal Processing, vol. 73, pp. 858-875, 2025, doi: 10.1109/TSP.2025.3536101.